badri-k7/aws-devops/README.md

 ## Containers
   The "Containers" directory delves into containerized solutions on AWS.

-  - `containers/1.install-docker/README.md`: Instructions on installing Docker on your local machine.

-  - `containers/2.docker-hello-world/README.md`: A quick start guide to run your first Docker container.
+  - `containers/1.docker-hello-world/README.md`: A quick start guide to run your first Docker container.

-  - `containers/3.docker-deep-dive/README.md`: A deeper dive into Docker, understanding its components and architecture.
+  - `containers/2.docker-deep-dive/README.md`: A deeper dive into Docker, understanding its components and architecture.

   ## ECS
   The "ECS" directory provides hands-on experience with Amazon Elastic Container Service using CloudFormation.